oVirt/ovirt-site/source/feature/detailedstabledeviceaddresses.html.md

 VMMixedInfoManager stands for old (under 3.1) structure VMDeviceInfoManager stands for new structure (3.1 and above) We will have a factory method in the relevant classes that will return the relevant VMInfoManagerBase instance depending on VM Cluster Compatibility version.
 Those classes will handle both composing the right structure for VDSM when a VM is created and getting VM information from VDSM in order to update our persistent layer after calling Get\*VdsStatsComamnd , ListVdsCommand

+#### Device Index

+Manage internal unique index for 'iface' virtio' or 'ide' Same ordering as in old format should be kept in order to support 3.0 VMs that starts to run on 3.1 cluster

 #### Managing Addresses